awsdocs/aws-java-developer-guide/doc_source/examples-crypto-masterkey.rst

   :dedent: 8
   :language: java

-To use an asymmetric key, simply pass the key pair to the same class :aws-java-class:`EncryptionMaterials`.
+To use an asymmetric key, or a key pair, simply pass the key pair to the same class :aws-java-class:`EncryptionMaterials`.
 The example below uses the :class:`KeyPairGenerator` class to generate a key pair.